tclock/StrResClean/README.md

 # StrResClean
-A android studio plugin that add text to string.xml
+An android studio plugin that add text to string.xml